 Next I rotated the strips lining them up with the 90-degree mark and cut them into 2½” squares.

 If you are rotary cutting – cut 2½” squares.

 Sew 4 of the 2½” squares together for each side and 6 together for the top and bottom.

 Sew the sections to the center blocks.

 Look through your scraps for some browns and tan fabrics for your little owl.

 Here is my owl ready for applique.
 I used Heat & Bond Lite for my fusible and did my applique with a free-motion stitch.
 The piece measures 12½” x 12½”.

-I decided to add a border so I used the 2 1/2″ Strip cutter again.
+I decided to add a border to make my pillow a little bigger so I used the 2 1/2″ Strip cutter again.